hpcleuven/VscDocumentation/source/compute/portal/ondemand/matlab.rst

       loaded, and eventually the MATLAB GUI will pop up (after waiting for a few seconds).

+      Note that this setup does not allow to use MATLAB's :ref:`parallel computing toolbox <MATLAB parallel computing>`.
+      If you require this toolbox you will need to use regular compute jobs instead of this OnDemand app.

    .. tab-item:: VUB
       :sync: vub